dyc3/senior-design/protocol.typ

 }
 ```

-These messages conform to the the protocol defined by the types in the \href{https://github.com/dyc3/opentogethertube/blob/master/common/models/messages.ts}{OTT monolith here}.
+These messages conform to the the protocol defined by the types in the #link("https://github.com/dyc3/opentogethertube/blob/master/common/models/messages.ts")[OTT monolith here].

 == Messages sent during Monolith connection startup